Code-Institute-Submissions/vahega-my-first-project/README.md

 The website is using HTML.
 CSS style .
 JQuery , Bootstrap 4.
 Tutorials
 Used google help
-How to create image as background. https://www.w3schools.com/html/html_images.asp
+How to setup an image as background. https://www.w3schools.com/html/html_images.asp
 How To attach a video to Website. https://youtu.be/HFTvaOjWk2c